asmodehn/complexity/PITCHME.md

 @ul[spaced]
 - why is the sky blue ?
-- why spaghetti are usually breaking in 3 or more pieces ?
+- Ever tried to break a spaghetti in 2 pieces ?
-- ...
+...
 @ulend